cazamedia/cazamedia/README.md

 + Using Python for Extensions/Plugins within a Python-based application is ***Next Level***!
 + Princeton University offers a free, online, two-part Algorithms course recommended to help improve your DSA-foo.
 Learn them if you want to pass Coding Interviews!
 + Choosing between a SQL and NoSQL backend for persistant storage can be tricky.
 But, for a majority of cases, SQL usually works quite well.
+  + Before Microsoft purchased them, Skype was able to scale their system using PostgreSQL, admittedly with some specialized code, to an enormous scale.
 + Nothing wrong with using SQLite, but if you need a more powerful database, I highly recommend PostgreSQL.
 I've used it for several years: it's flexible, performant, and very reliable.
   + One thing for sure about PostgreSQL: due to the community and a plethora of interested parties, it is virtually impossible for the license agreement to change hence no closed-source, no for-pay/subscription bs, and no vendor lock-in.
     + Caveat emptor: lock-in can, in point of fact, be self-inflicted.
 I should know: I've done it 😄 with PostgreSQL myself!
 But it was intentional and I knew full-well what I was doing.
 Try it yourself: you'll love it 😄😄😄!